goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 PPO's breakthrough was recognizing that you don't need complex second-order methods to implement trust regions effectively.
 Instead of computing Fisher Information Matrices and running conjugate gradient, PPO simply clips the importance sampling ratios directly.
 This first-order approach achieves similar practical performance while being orders of magnitude simpler to implement and debug.

-The journey from TRPO to PPO exemplifies how the best algorithmic advances often come not from adding complexity, but from finding simpler ways to achieve the same fundamental goals.
-TRPO laid the theoretical groundwork, but PPO made those insights accessible to practitioners everywhere.

 > Note: TRPO in a crux is simple, it is a constrained optimization problem.
 To solve which we need second order derivatives.
 Which is computationally expensive and no current ML framework solves it without significant overhead.
 But do know, it is a tough topic to truly understand.
 One needs to be well-versed with many prerequisite mathematical knowledge.
 Do not be dishearted if it takes you time to understand it thorougly.
 Read slowly, daily, iteratively.

-Looking at both your original PPO content and the additional notes, I can see some areas where we can strengthen the mathematical depth and remove redundancy.
-Let me help refine this section while keeping your style:

 **Proximal Policy Optimization (PPO)**